haroutboujakjian/Vuesalize/documentation/README.md

 This directory contains chart components and other basic components used in building interactive visualizations on the web.
 The charts are built using a combination of [Vue.js](https://vuejs.org/v2/guide/) and [D3.js](https://d3js.org/).
 The main rationale for this approach is to move the SVG definitions to the template (HTML) and let Vue actually control creating/destroying elements on the page.
-This is analagous to the "enter/update/exit" strategy used in D3 but without all of the pain.
+This is analogous to the "enter/update/exit" strategy used in D3 but without all of the pain.
 Additionally, the scales that control the layouts points, bar, axes, etc. are used in computed properties in Vue.
 This allows for automatic updating of the chart purely based on changes in the data without having to define an additional function to handle updates.
 A full explanation of the method used can be